We work with more than 300 partners to bring you better travel deals

 When is the best time to fly to Nanaimo?

 Choose a month below to see average flight price and weather conditions.

 39 - 186 mm

-When is the best time to book flights to Nanaimo?
+When is the best time to book a flight to Nanaimo?

 The price you pay for your flight to Nanaimo may vary depending on when you book.
 For the best chance of a lower fare, look to book 60 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.